particuleio/symplegma/README.md

 - [symplegma-crio][role-symplegma-crio]: Install the [cri-o][cri-crio] CRI
 - [symplegma-win_docker][role-symplegma-win_docker]: Install the [docker][cri-docker] CRI on Windows hosts
 - [symplegma-cni][role-symplegma-cni]: Boostrap the hosts to install the CNI
-- [symplegma-calico][role-symplegma-calico]: Boostrap and install the Calico CNI
 - [symplegma-flannel][role-symplegma-flannel]: Bootstrap and install the Flannel CNI
 - [symplegma-win_cni][role-symplegma-win_cni]: Bootstrap Windows hosts to install the CNI